 Land Search for Solar Farms

-With confidence running high within the renewable energy sector, we have seen a sharp rise in customers using LandHawk to search, find and acquire land which is suitable for solar farm development.
+With confidence running high within the renewable energy sector, we have seen a sharp rise in customers using LandHawk to search, find and acquire land which is suitable for solar farms development.
 The vast majority of these customers prefer our consultancy model, whereby we source the land and make initial contact with the landowners on their behalf.
 This flexible model allows our customers to avoid the expense and risk associated with setting up and managing a specialist in-house team, with LandHawk in effect becoming an extension of their operations.

 As with any other sector, the key to land intelligence success is to assemble the right data and ask the right questions of that data.
 With more than 100 geospatial layers in our platform, and a team of dedicated GIS experts to manage them, this is where LandHawk comes into its own.
-Using our SiteFinder tool, any of these information layers can be combined to build a single query based on each customer’s land suitability criteria for their particular solar development project.
+Using our SiteFinder tool, any of these information layers can be combined to build a single query based on each customer’s land suitability criteria for their particular solar farm development project.
 In our experience no two customers ever have the exact same criteria, however typical considerations for identifying suitable solar land include:

 - Land parcel size.
 This is determined by the preferred size of the solar farm and the expected output and can vary considerably.
 LandHawk’s SiteFinder tool allows the parcel size range to be set and automatically irrespective of the parcel size